laaragm/Data-Science-Spotify/README.md

 # Data-Science-Spotify
 Clustering Spotify songs

-To summarize the content of this Notebook:
+To summarize the content of the Notebook:
 1. Getting data from Spotify using Spotify Web API
 2. Data analysis
 3. Feature selection